az2611/berkeley_ML/README.md

 Link: https://github.com/az2611/berkeley_ML
 All Figures can be found in the Folder /figs
 Assigment was executed using https://colab.research.google.com/
 The committed file provides a link to the google colab notebook used.
-TO RUN IT DATA SHOULD BE SAVED IN GOOGLE DRIVE.
+TO RUN THE NOTEBOOK THE DATA SHOULD BE SAVED IN GOOGLE DRIVE.

 • Roughly 57% of total observations accepted coupons.
 • Roughly 41% of bar coupons were accepted.